fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 The `partition` method iterates through each element of the array object, passing it to the block.
 It will assign each element to two different variables depending on whether the block evaluates true or not for that array element.
 If the block evaluates to true, it will assign that element to the first variable.
 If the block evalutes to false, it will assign that element to the second variable.

-On `line 2`, we initialise a local block variable `num`, assigning it to the array object element from the block parameter `num`.
+On `line 2`, we assigning the local block variable `num` to the array object element passed to the block.
 We then call the `odd?` method on this array object element, which returns a boolean based on whether the value of this array object element is odd or not.

 In our case, the `partition` method call will return an array, with two subarrays based on whether the elements are evaluated as true or false from the block - `[[1, 3], [2]]`.
 The first array element will be assigned to the local variable `odd`, and the second array element is assigned to the local variable `even`.